 Ride Ladakh with Expert Local Support

-Explore Ladakh on your own terms with a Ride & Fire self-drive rental — 25% off union rates + extra 5% with coupon LADAKH5.
+Explore Ladakh on your own terms with a Ride & Fire self-drive rental.
 Or join our fully supported guided expeditions with mechanics, backup trucks, and an in-house expedition doctor.

 First, let’s clear up the confusion.
 You will hear two terms thrown around: